Portland, Oregon

 No “housing farms".

-Portland is 78% white.
+On the other hand, Portland is 70% white.
 And there’s a homelessness problem and a congestion problem (even though 7% of the population travels by bike).
-For an ultra-liberal city, lack of diversity and high volumes of homeless expose issues many cities contend with.
-In particular they are not alone on the homeless front.
+For an ultra-liberal city, the lack of diversity and high volumes of unhoused expose issues many cities contend with.
+In particular, they are not alone on the homeless front.
 The West Coast from Seattle to San Diego wrestles with the same issue.
 Diversity is also tricky.
 Oregon is not diverse overall and once you head east of Portland the state is much more conservative than many would expect.

 Perhaps no show in the history of television has so explicitly portrayed an exaggerated but pretty spot-on illustration of a city’s lifestyle than Portlandia.
 Groovy, grungy, smug, self-satisfied and utterly wonderful, this city is all about attempting to live differently and at least aspirationally better.
 What you do in Portland you tend to do intensely.
 Getting a good meal?
 You may not be dressed in a tuxedo but the ingredients will be locally grown.
 Ordering a cocktail in a local pub in your pajamas?
 Chances are the spirits, mixers and garnishes were brewed or distilled or grown in boutique fashion.
 People may go casually here but they take the things they do seriously.